 Except where indicated, all of the phenomena described here can be seen with the unaided eye.
 And unless otherwise specified, dates and times are for the Australian Eastern Daylight Time (AEDT) zone, and sky directions are from the point of view of an observer in the Southern Hemisphere.

-Today the Earth reaches perihelion in its orbit around the Sun.
+And today the Earth reaches perihelion in its orbit around the Sun.
 Perihelion is the point in a solar orbit when the body in question (eg. Earth) is at its closest to the Sun.
-Perihelion occurs today at midday AEDT, at a distance between Earth and Sun of about 147,098,000 kilometres.
-(The opposite of perihelion is aphelion, which for Earth will occur on July 5, 2012 at a distance of about 152,098,000 kilometres.)
+Perihelion occurs today at midday AEDT, at a distance between Earth and Sun of about 147,098,089 kilometres.
+(The opposite of perihelion is aphelion, which for Earth will occur on July 5, 2012 at a distance of about 152,097,351 kilometres.)

-Today the Moon will be at the closest point in its orbit, called perigee.
-The distance between the two bodies today will be 369,887 kilometres.
+The Moon today will be at the closest point to Earth in its orbit, called perigee.
+The distance between the two bodies today will be 360,046 kilometres.

 There’s more great night sky viewing information at Melbourne Planetarium’s Skynotes site.

 If you have any questions or comments on the night sky, we’d be happy to answer them.
 Please use the Feedback Form below.
 Happy stargazing!

 Images courtesy IAU.

 Get SpaceInfo.com.au daily updates by RSS or email!
 Click the RSS Feed link at the top right-hand corner of this page, and then save the RSS Feed page to your bookmarks.
 Or, enter your email address (privacy assured) and we’ll send you daily updates.
 Or follow us on Twitter, @spaceinfo_oz

 Like this story?
 Please share or recommend it…